justmedusty/DionysOS/README.md

 🟡Implement a scheduler to schedule threads in order make multitasking possible.

-🟡Design a virtual file system (VFS) and implement it.
+🟢Design a virtual file system (VFS) and implement it.
 The traditional UNIX VFS works and saves headaches when porting software, but you can make your own thing too.

 🔴Implement a simple virtual file system like a memory-only tmpfs to avoid crippling the design of your VFS too much while implementing it alongside real storage filesystems.